Viggo Sundmoen

-Viggo Sundmoen (born 24 April 1954) is a Norwegian former footballer from Os, Hedmark, who played for Rosenborg (1978–81) and HamKam (1982–85).
+Viggo Sundmoen (born 24 April 1954) is a Norwegian former footballer from Os Municipality in Hedmark, who played for Rosenborg (1978–81) and HamKam (1982–85).
 He became Rosenborg's top scorer in the 1979 season with seven and 1980 season with eleven goals.
 Sundmoen was known for his great speed and was thus given the nickname the Os Express.